ministryofjustice/moj-frontend/docs/components/date-picker.md

 ## Overview

-When users first open the calendar it'll show today's date in the calendar view.
-Users do not have to use this - they can also enter a date directly into the text field.
+When users first open the date picker's calendar it'll show today's date.
+Users do not have to use the calendar view to select a date - they can also enter one directly into the text field.

 ### When to use